UNDERGRADUATE COURSES

 AE464 Finite Element Applications in Aerospace Structures

-Functional requirements of aerospace propulsive devices.
+Aerospace propulsive devices functional requirements.
 Mission analysis.
 Fundamental performance relations.
 Rocket propulsion systems for launch, orbital, and interplanetary flight.
 Modelling of solid, liquid-bipropellant, and hybrid rocket engines.
 Engineering and environmental limitations.
-Propellant feed systems,turbopumps.
+Propellant feed systems, turbopumps.
 Combustion processes in liquid, solid and hybrid rockets.
 Thermochemistry, prediction of specific impulse.
 Nozzle flows including real gas and kinetic effects.

 AE483 Automatic Control Systems II